AndreasVerhoeven/AutoLayoutConvenience/README.md

 - `horizontallyScrollable()` embeds the view in a vertical scrollview that becomes scrollable when needed

 These functions both have parameters for the opposing axis and also both have **static** variants, for easy composing.

+### FixedFrameLayoutGuide

+A helper `UILayoutGuide` that has a fixed frame in its owning view.
+Useful to combine AutoLayout and manual calculations.

+Example:

+	let layoutGuide = FixedFrameLayoutGuide()
+	view.addLayoutGuide(layoutGuide)

+	otherView.addSubview(label, pinnedTo: .center, of: .guide(layoutGuide))

+	layoutGuide.frame = CGRect(x: 100, y: 50, width: 100, height: 30)